kaito-nakatani/shraito/_evts/games.md

 desc: "Join us for games and friendly competition.
 There will also be tasty brunch!"
 ---
 Join us for games and friendly competition.
 There will also be tasty brunch!
-(This event is invite-only; not all guests are invited.)
+(This event is invite-only; not all guests are invited.
+If you can see this, you are invited!)